-Examples of key work areas and successful outcomes include:
+Examples of key work areas and successful outcomes include;

-- 20 Presentations conducted to staff and key contacts, resulting in 471 targeted engagements being made with staff.
-Counter fraud learning was provided via induction with 44 sessions reaching over 1,100 staff in the year.
-The staff reached with the Counter Fraud message represents around 14% of total staff in the Health Board. - 19 examples of mass communication to promote unique guidance on counter fraud messages.
-This includes use of Global Email system, staff alerts, other Health Board newsletters and bulletin board. - Fraud Awareness Month site visits executed to share promotional literature, and ensure placement of Fraud Reporting line details within key areas.
+- Several virtual presentations conducted to staff and key contacts.
+Following the induction programme being taken online, the LCFS provided updated literature for dissemination. - Following an Audit Wales review, the Counter Fraud ESR e-learning has been made mandatory from 1st May 2021. - 32 examples of mass communication to promote unique guidance on counter fraud messages.
+This includes use of Global Email system, staff alerts, other Health Board newsletters and bulletin board. - The Fraud Awareness Week campaign was taken online, resulting in the circulation of promotional literature, and placement of Fraud Reporting line details within key areas. - The medicines management presentation was taken online and successfully delivered to HB employees, raising awareness of Fraud and HB policies.

-The LCFS also produced and updated counter fraud awareness materials and refreshed these across the Hywel Dda estate during fraud awareness drive run throughout February into early March 2020.
-Literature is available for all staff to access and utilise within their respective localities.
-The awareness materials are available in Welsh and English language; translation of materials continues
+The LCFS also produced and updated counter fraud awareness materials and refreshed these across the Hywel Dda estate during a fraud awareness drive undertaken during the pandemic; working with both internal departments and external parties to spread the message.
+The awareness materials were made available in both Welsh and English.

-The Counter Fraud Team established a new intranet page solely purposed for keeping staff up to date of emerging fraud threats relating to the COVID-19 pandemic.
-This was complemented by use of mass communications around general fraud threats as well as targeted communications to those business areas facing specific threats.
+The Counter Fraud Team established a new intranet page solely purposed for keeping staff up to date on emerging fraud threats relating to the COVID-19 pandemic.
+This was complemented by use of mass communications around general fraud threats, as well as targeted communications to those business areas facing specific threats.
 Communications strategy encompassed not just the Health Board itself but also our Primary Care contractors and risks to individuals from emerging scams.